How much does a Montgomery County Ohio Dog License cost?

 1. If you received a dog license reminder and want to renew by mail, correct all license information on the form, if necessary.
 You can make copies to add new dogs, if needed.
 Select the fee, indicate whether your dog(s) has/have been spayed or neutered, and sign and date the form.
 Mail the top half of form and check or money order made out to Montgomery County Dog License to the following address:

 Include veterinarian certification for the spay/neuter fee exclusion, if necessary.
 Please include a self-addressed, stamped envelope along with your application and payment so that your tag(s) may be sent to you.

 2. Apply/renew online and pay with a credit card, debit card or e-check.
-Your tag(s) will be sent to you.
+Your tag(s) will be sent to you, usually within a week.
 If you need a veterinarian’s certification for the spay/neuter fee exclusion, you must use the mail-in option or the 4 outposts listed in method no. 4.
 Three-year and permanent licenses are not available online.

 Helping the handicapped = Free dog license